dulalsaurab/CerebralCortex-Random-Data-Generator/README.md

 # CerebralCortex-Random-Data-Generator
-Generate some random data for Cerebral Cortex Demo Purposes
+Generate some random data for Cerebral Cortex Demo Purposes.
+This script will generate one day worth of sensors data.

 ### Dependencies
 * Python 3.7+